EquilibriaCC/equilibria-cpp/README.md

 		1. Build libsodium for your system.
 		2. Copy libsodium.a to ./external-libs/libsodium.<br>
        Mac: installed through homebrew at /usr/local/Cellar/libsodium/1.0.17/lib/libsodium.a
-	5. Set up monero-project/monero:
+	5. Set up EquilibriaCC/equilibria:
 		1. Update submodules: `./bin/update_submodules.sh`
-		2. `cd ./external/monero-core`
+		2. `cd ./external/equilibria`
 		3. Modify CMakeLists.txt: `option(BUILD_GUI_DEPS "Build GUI dependencies."
 ON)`
 		4. Run twice to create libwallet_merged.a in addition to other .a libraries: `make release-static -j8`
 2. Link to this library's source files in your application or build as a shared library in `./build/`: `./bin/build_libmonero_cpp.sh`

-These build steps aspire to be automated further.
-[Any help is greatly appreciated](https://github.com/monero-ecosystem/monero-cpp/issues/1).

 ## Developer guide

 Please refer to [monero-javascript's developer guide](https://github.com/monero-ecosystem/monero-javascript#developer-guide) which mostly translates to this C++ library.